hgzimmerman/rocket-file-cache/README.md

 Rocket File Cache keeps a set of frequently accessed files in memory so your webserver won't have to wait for your disk to read the files.
 This should improve latency and throughput on systems that are bottlenecked on disk I/O.

-In environments where the files in question can all fit comfortably into the cache, and the files themselves are small, it has been observed that webpage load times have seen > 3x improvements.
+In environments where the files in question can all fit comfortably into the cache, and the files themselves are small, significant speedups for serving the files have been observed.

-Rocket File Cache has not been tested yet in an environment where large files are fighting to be kept in the cache, but small improvements in performance should be expected there.
+Rocket File Cache has not been tested yet in an environment where large files ( > 10MB ) are fighting to be kept in the cache, but small improvements in performance should be expected there.

 ### Performance